 Ingredients You’ll Need to Make Vegan Snickerdoodles

-How to Make Gluten Free Snickerdoodles
+How to Make Vegan Snickerdoodles

 Troubleshooting Snickerdoodles

-The Dough Is Tough
+The Dough Feels Tough

-My Snickerdoodles Are Not Flat Enough
+Snickerdoodles Aren't Flat Enough

 How Long Do They Keep?